BlueN1nja1/Twelve/README.md

 -Add an option to use themes that are independent of Monet

--Add support for Android 9 Pie through Android 11
+-Add support for Android 9 Pie and Android 10

 -Add Scrollbars